itchyO / Facebook

 Audio By Carbonatix

 It’s our favorite time of year in Colorado.
-From leaf-peeping opportunities to visiting haunted houses, the spooky season is in full swing.
-It all comes to a crescendo on Halloween, and there are several concerts that will definitely be treats, whether you’re wearing a costume or not.
+From celebrating at Day of the Dead events to visiting haunted houses, the spooky season is in full swing.
+Planning what concerts to see isn’t tricky; several Halloween-related shows will definitely be treats, whether you’re wearing a costume or not.

 From itchy-O at Summit to the Reverend Horton Heat at the new Federal Theatre and a hip-hop party at Red Rocks, these are the Halloween concerts you don’t want to miss: